 • Click Property from neighbor nodes and select the lineCount property.

 • In the New Prop textbox, enter totalLines.
 This is the new aggregate property that will contain the total number of lines of dialog in an episode.

 • In the Formula Name menu, select the sum preset.
 A sample result is displayed below the property name.

 Click Run.
 Since we are just adding a new property, the graph does not visually change.

 A scrolling list below the Run button displays error and completion messages.

 To review the new totalLines property, open the Table panel, click the Category tab, and select Episodes.
-You can also Export the entire table as a CSV, or open an Enhanced Table to edit and export the table.
+You can also Export the entire table as a CSV or Excel file, or open an Enhanced Table to edit and export the table.